Alemiz112/StarGate-Universe/README.md

 - ``transferPlayer(Player player, String server)`` This we use to transfer Player between servers
 - ``RegisterPacket(StarGatePacket packet)`` Really simple method for registring Packet
 - ``putPacket(StarGatePacket packet)`` This allows you to send packet.
 Packet must be registered first
+- ``kickPlayer(Player player, String reason)``  Kick player from any server connected to StarGate network
 ##### Example:
 ```java
 Player player = PLUGIN.getServer().getPlayer("alemiz003");